 For Those Who Call Mosaic Home

 Everything we have belongs to God, and He provides according to His will.
-We encourage one another to live simply and give generously, which frees us up to live sacrificially.
+We encourage one another to live simply and give generously, which frees us up to follow Jesus sacrificially.
 Through giving regularly and joyfully, we remind ourselves of the gospel and demonstrate its heart to others.

 To make giving as simple as possible, we use an online platform called Pushpay that allows you to give one-time gifts as well as recurring ones.

 Giving boxes are available at both of our campuses.
-Utilize these as a direct way to physically give while at the building on a Sunday or during the week.
+You can use these as an easy way to physically give while at the building on a Sunday or during the week.

 Look for the boxes that have “Every Moment” printed across them and are secured to the wall.
 You can find them by the front desk, outside the sanctuary doors, inside the sanctuary, and even one inside The City (where our kids can engage in generosity as well).
 Feel free to ask a Blue Shirt to direct you to one.